kchmck/hektor/Readme.md

 [os.execute]: http://lua.org/manual/5.1/manual.html#pdf-os.execute

-to restarting the modem (this works especially well when hektor is run every 15 seconds or so, as it effectively prevents any internet activity):
+to restarting the modem (this works especially well when hektor is run every 15 seconds or so, as it effectively prevents any kind of internet activity):

     when_fap_is_inactive(function (hektor)
       if hektor.remaining_usage < 5 then